terra10/codefest_micronaut/Lab 2/README.md

     }
 ````

-We'll not be using this for our next labs.
+We'll however not be using this for our next labs and will continue with the more traditional Webserver setup.

 You can refer to the [documentation](https://docs.micronaut.io/1.3.4/guide/index.html#httpServer) for more information about setting up and configurating
 the Webserver.